VirusTotal/vt-ida-plugin/README.md

 - **IDA Pro**: Tested with versions 8 or newer.
 - **Python**: Version 3.x with the `requests` module.
-- **VirusTotal API Key**: A valid VirusTotal API key is **required** for using CodeInsight.
+- **VirusTotal API Key**: A valid VirusTotal API key is **required** for using Code Insight.
 VTGrep searches rely on an active VirusTotal Enterprise session in your web browser.

 ## Installation